brogleyr/summon-website/src/content/doodles.md

 ![](../../assets/Doodles/ray_march.png)

 #### Traveling Salesman
 A brute force solution to the [traveling salesman problem.](https://en.wikipedia.org/wiki/Travelling_salesman_problem) What is the shortest distance between all of these points?
 By checking the distance of every possible route, we can know for sure!
 I want to look into other ways of solving routing problems, particularly [A*](https://en.wikipedia.org/wiki/A*_search_algorithm).
-This also started as a follow-along to this [Sebastian Lague video](https://youtu.be/X-iSQQgOd1A?si=Y0BvPVPOWGXGCbmh) on slime molds.
+This started as a follow-along to a [Sebastian Lague video](https://youtu.be/X-iSQQgOd1A?si=Y0BvPVPOWGXGCbmh) on slime molds.

 ![](../../assets/Doodles/travelling_salesman.gif)